A Message to You Rudy: Afterwards

 "Rudy a Message to You" did have some success commercially, selling 30,000 units.
 It also peaked at number 9 on Record Mirror's Top R&B Singles chart in August 1967, in which it was listed as "Rudie Take a Message".

 The lyrics warn a "rudy" (rude boy) to think of his future and change his ways, otherwise he will end up in prison.
 However, the reception was not what was intended and it was received as glorifying the rude boy culture.

-Livingstone noticed that by 1969, there were three cover versions of "Rudy a Message to You", first of which was by The Locomotive.
-He only found out about The Specials' version after seeing their performance on Top of the Pops, after which he made inquiries about the publishing.
+Livingstone noticed that by 1969, there were three cover versions of "Rudy a Message to You", the first of which was by the Locomotive.
+He only found out about the Specials' version after seeing their performance on Top of the Pops, after which he made inquiries about the publishing.
 He found out Carlin Music was the publisher and they had been trying to find Livingstone's whereabouts.
 Livingstone was also contacted by Eddy Grant, who wanted to be the publisher of the song and gave him £250 in advance.
 However, Livingstone turned down the offer and signed with Carlin.

-After the success of The Specials' version, Livingstone's version was re-released in December 1979 on Trojan Records, with the song remixed by Clem Bushay.
+After the success of the Specials' version, Livingstone's version was re-released in December 1979 on Trojan Records, with the song remixed by Clem Bushay.

 The Specials version

-The Specials' version also features trombone by Rico Rodriguez and Dick Cuthell played on trumpet.
+English 2-tone/new wave band the Specials released their version in 1979 which also featured trombone by Rico Rodriguez with Dick Cuthell on trumpet.
 The recording was produced by Elvis Costello.
+It was a top 10 hit in the UK in November 1979, and also reached the top 30 in several other countries in Europe and in Australia and New Zealand in 1980.
+The Specials' version was sampled by Sublime in their song "DJ's".